Parameter-Efficient Continual Fine-Tuning: A Survey: Overview of Classical Continual Learning Algorithms

-Modular Network utilize parallel sub-networks or sub-modules to learn tasks independently.
+Dynamic network architectures can be further divided into model decomposition approaches and modular network.\\ {Model Decomposition: }Methods employing model decomposition explicitly separate a model into task-sharing and task-specific components.
+Regular networks can incorporate task-specific components as parallel branches, adaptive layers, or masks of intermediate features.
+Additionally, network parameters themselves can be decomposed into task-sharing and task-specific elements.
+While this approach offers scalability, the number of task-specific components typically grows linearly with tasks, making resource efficiency a crucial factor.\\ {Modular Networks: }Modular networks utilize parallel sub-networks or sub-modules to learn tasks independently.
 Early works like \textbf{Progressive Networks} \cite{rusu2016progressive} introduced an identical sub-network for each task, facilitating knowledge transfer through adapter connections. \textbf{Expert Gate} \cite{aljundi2017expert} employs a mixture of experts, expanding one for each new task. \textbf{PathNet} \cite{fernando2017pathnet} pre-allocates parallel networks to construct candidate paths, selecting the best path for each task. \textbf{MNTDP} \cite{veniat2021efficientcontinuallearningmodular} seeks to find the optimal layout from existing and potentially new sub-modules.
 Similar to Parameter Allocation, these methods aim to construct task-specific models while enabling explicit knowledge reuse through sub-network combinations.

-Unlike other directions, most architecture-based approaches aim to de-correlate tasks in network parameters, potentially sacrificing scalability and inter-task generalizability.
+Unlike other directions, most architecture-based approaches have the objective to de-correlate tasks in network parameters, potentially sacrificing scalability and inter-task generalizability~\cite{YANG2025108226}.
 Task identities are often required to determine which set of parameters to use.
-This limitation can be overcome by inferring task identities from the predictive uncertainty of task-specific models or by learning the function of task-identity prediction through continual learning strategies.
+This limitation can be mitigated by inferring task identities from the predictive uncertainty of task-specific models or by learning the function of task-identity prediction through continual learning strategies.